SharmaManav/Adyen-Dropin-Demo/README.md

 The [code samples](https://github.com/Adyen/adyen-components-js-sample-code) definitely helped with the implementation side of things and the [documentation](https://docs.adyen.com/checkout/drop-in-web) gave great instructions and overview of how everything worked together.

+Currently supports card and redirects based on successful purchase or not.
+In order to implement other payment methods like Paypal, I'll need to implement dropin.handleAction based on the action.type that the /payment response contains.

 Overall, fun project and for sure deepened my knowledge of APIs.

 # How To Run